 We design, develop, manufacture, sell and support precision, high performance advanced semiconductor wafer probe card products and solutions.
 Semiconductor manufacturers use our wafer probe cards to perform wafer sort and test on the semiconductor die, or chips, on the whole semiconductor wafer, which is prior to singulation of the wafer into individual separate chips.
 We work closely with our customers on product design, as each wafer probe card is a custom product that is specific to the chip and wafer designs of the customer.
-We have derived substantially all of our revenues from the sale of wafer probe cards incorporating our proprietary technology, including our MicroSpring interconnect technology.
+During wafer sort and test, a wafer probe card is mounted in a prober and connected to a semiconductor tester.
+The wafer probe card is used as an interface to connect electrically with and test individual chips on a wafer.
+Our wafer probe cards are used by our customers in the front end of the semiconductor manufacturing process, as are our image sensor, parametric, or in-line, probe cards.
+We operate in a single industry segment and have derived substantially all of our revenues from the sale of wafer probe cards incorporating our proprietary technology, including our MicroSpring® interconnect technology.